n0rmz/gatewayd-client/README.md

     $ ulimit -u 1000
     ```

-8. In your browser, access the local webapp via the default url:
+8. In your browser, access the local webapp via the default url or the port at localhost specified from step 6:

     ```
     http://localhost:7070
     ```

-_* This app assumes you've set up "external accounts" (a gateway account and at least one customer account) on your gateway, so if you haven't done so, please create accounts via the [Banking App](https://github.com/gatewayd/gatewayd-banking-app) or manually insert them into your database._

 ## How To Use:

+_* This app assumes that you have set up your external accounts (a single gateway account and at least one customer account) on your gateway, so if you haven't done so, please create these accounts via the [Banking App](https://github.com/gatewayd/gatewayd-banking-app) and make sure the branch is correct as per the [app dependencies](#dependencies)._

-1. Enter the federated address (e.g. *alice*) of the customer requesting quotes and sending funds.
+1. Enter the federated address (e.g. *alice*) of the customer requesting quotes and eventually sending funds.

 2. Enter the federated address appended with '@' + the domain of the receiving customer's gateway (e.g. *bob@localhost:5050*) as well as the receiver's desired amount and currency.